 Date & time

 The films were produced by DPA with the help of independent researchers and a filmmaker working across several sites in PNG, and researchers from the University of Papua New Guinea (UPNG), Femili PNG, and Voice for Change.
 The films explore the collaborative research approach and key findings of the final report and illustrate how FPOs can be obtained.
+They can be viewed on the DPA YouTube channel here.

 The FPO Research Project